Northern Circuit - off the beaten track

 Enjoy: Tarangire National Park

 The amount of wildlife in Tarangire is world-class.
-We recommend a minimum of 2 nights.
-If time is not on your side, you can consider skipping this day and continue to Lake Eyasi.
+We recommend a minimum stay of 2 nights.
+If time is not on your side, you can stay 1 night and continue your travels to Lake Eyasi.

 Day 4 of 14